 Yes, we know, it is a particularly tedious job but it is the best way to do justice to prized mushrooms.

 Finally, the cooking method is also extremely important.
-Excellent quality mushrooms should be cooked as little as possible but, if you realize that they have absorbed too much water and you wish to toss them in the pan, remember to use a very high-temperature setting so that the moisture evaporates rapidly without sacrificing too much taste and aroma.
+Excellent quality mushrooms should be cooked as little as possible but, if you realise that they have absorbed too much water and you wish to toss them in the pan, remember to use a very high-temperature setting so that the moisture evaporates rapidly without sacrificing too much taste and aroma.
 Besides, this method enables us to wash mushrooms in water without excessive concerns.
+Learn more on how to cook mushrooms or discover delicious mushroom recipes.